-Top five reasons to attend Central Lakes College this fall!
+Top five reasons to attend Central Lakes College this spring!

 1) Stay safe.
 Stay home.
 Transfer anywhere!